terrabela/fourFours/README.md

 ## Setting Up

 This application requires:
+- numpy/scipy/lmfit to perform all the Math.
+In the future it will use:
 - [PySide2](https://pypi.org/project/PySide2/) for the u.i.
-- numpy/scipy/lmfit to perform all the Math...

 ## Basic usage

-- Run ograyspy_main_ui.py in a Python console to start main program's interface
-- Invoke menu File --> Open spectrum and generate report
+- Open and run Jupyter notebook run_cmdline.ipynb.
-- Choose a .chn or .iec spectrum
-- Peak report will be shown and saved as an_html_file.html.

 ## Documentation